dcos/dcos-cli/README.rst

 Using the CLI
 -------------

-Detailed help and usage information is available through the `dcos help` command and for specific subcommands through `dcos <subcommand> --help`.
+Detailed help and usage information is available through the :code:`dcos help` command and for specific subcommands through :code:`dcos <subcommand> --help`.

 Full documentation is available for the DCOS CLI on the `Mesosphere docs website`_.